instana/go-sensor/docs/disabling_spans.md

 ## Configuration Methods

-There are four ways to disable log spans:
+There are four ways to disable spans:

 ### 1. Using Code

-You can disable log spans when initializing the tracer:
+You can disable spans when initializing the tracer:

 ```go
 col := instana.InitCollector(&instana.Options{